chtrembl/azure-cloud/petstore/00-setup-your-environment/README.md

 __This guide is part of the [Azure Pet Store App Dev Reference Guide](../README.md)__

-In this section, we'll begin to set up your environment
+In this section, we'll begin to set up your environment.

+*Please note, if your not interested in building/deploying locally, you can certainly skip ahead and leverage Azure DevOps Pipelines and GitHub Actions to do the build & deploys for you.*

 ---